 Recent entrance and bathroom modifications at multiple field houses have enhanced access for wheelchair users and others with mobility limitations.

 More than 150 revamped playgrounds all provide an accessible soft surface base and play elements that meet or exceed Americans with Disabilities Act (ADA) minimum standards.

-All swimming pools (indoor & outdoor) either have a portable lift, easy access stairs, a zero depth ramp or a combination of these amenities.
+All swimming swimming pools either have a portable lift, easy access stairs, a zero depth ramp or a combination of these amenities.

-More than 40 field houses now feature a fitness center with at least two pieces of wheelchair accessible fitness equipment, and the Douglas Park Fitness Center is outfitted with a majority of wheelchair user-friendly equipment.
+More than 40 fieldhouses feature fitness centers with at least two pieces of wheelchair accessible fitness equipment, and the Douglas Park Fitness Center is outfitted with a majority of wheelchair user-friendly equipment.

 Out on the lakefront, 16 of 31 Chicago beaches have an accessible beach walk.
 These "walkways over the sand" allow all patrons young or old, with or without a physical disability or mobility limitation, to stroll all the way to the water's edge with ease.